 Having the right Key Performance Indicators (KPIs) on your CEO dashboard is very important to ensure you are driving the right behaviors in your business, monitoring the right results, and making the right adjustments to grow your business and hit your targets.
 I often get the question, particularly with new clients that do not have KPI dashboards established, “What KPIs should we be tracking?”

 And here comes the time-honored consultant response, “It depends.”
 I know—I am being a bit facetious, but it really does depend; it depends on the type of business, the maturity of the business, what problems you are trying to solve, what things you are trying to improve as well as who your stakeholders are.
-I could go on, but I am sure you get the point.
+I could go on, but I am sure you get the point (read more: Why are KPIs important?).
 That said, there are some KPIs that I believe should be on most CEO or leadership team dashboards.

 Kaplan and Norton put themselves on the proverbial map with their work in The Balanced Scorecard.
 Their four perspective categories are Financial, Customer, Internal Business Processes, and Learning & Growth.
 It is important to have the right mix of KPIs to run your business in a holistic and balanced manner.
 I believe it’s important to balance revenue growth, profitability, improving processes and procedures, all the while investing in your people.
 At Rhythm, we provide a scorecard view using the categories Employees, Customers, Revenue and Processes (in addition to the option of customized categories and dashboards for your KPIs).